seblammers/sebastianlammers.com/src/routes/posts/data-in-js-00/+page.md

 <ListFlip />

+In the past, I have spent a lot of time on working with data in **R**.
+When I started learning **JavaScript**, I often found myself wondering how to do certain tasks that I knew how to do in **R**.
+So I took some notes that formed the basis for what you are reading now.

-With that said, let's go through a quick breakdown of the separate parts of this series.
+Let's go through a quick breakdown of the separate parts of this series.
 ## Brief contents of each post

 <Card post={posts[0]} />

-The first part will introduce basic terminology to talk about tabular data and how that is typically represented in JavaScript.
+The first part will introduce **basic terminology** to talk about tabular data and how that is typically represented in **JavaScript**.
 Arrays and Objects are introduced.

 <hr>

 <Card post={posts[1]} />

-The second part demonstrates useful methods that let you characterize a dataset.
+The second part demonstrates useful methods that let you **characterize a dataset**.
 Slice(), filter(), Set(), and map() are introduced with practical examples.

 <hr>

 <Card post={posts[2]} />

-The third part goes deeper into basic methods that let you characterize a dataset.
+The third part extends the basic methods that let you characterize a dataset.
 Reduce() and sort() are introduced.
-Map() has a reprise with some fundamental data wrangling applications.
+Map() has a reprise with some **fundamental data wrangling** applications.

 <hr>